Baptism & Membership

 If you have questions about what it means to be a Christian, or if you are now confessing Jesus Christ as Lord and desire to publicly acknowledge your faith through baptism, we are eager to speak with you.

 When Jesus makes disciples, he gathers them into local assemblies for their mutual growth and shared mission.
 Our Membership Matters class is an introduction to Heritage: what we believe, how we’re led, and what we’re doing here.
-Classes run for six to eight weeks and are offered in the fall, spring, and summer.
-We offer a periodic Saturday session as well.
+Classes run for six weeks and are offered in the fall, spring, and summer.
+Until then, read our Membership Covenant to get a sense of who we are.

 Church members gather multiple times across the year for Family Meetings.
 Outside of our Sunday gatherings and Shepherding Groups, Family Meetings are the main way that we express our partnership together in the gospel, welcoming members, engaging our shared mission, and praying together.
 Regular attenders are welcome as guests.